adenexvfx/UEditingTools/README.md

 [Download link for the widget](https://github.com/adenexvfx/CSGOtools/releases/download/v1.1.0/CSGOtools.zip)

 Close Unreal.
 Merge the ```Content``` folder from archive with the content folder in your project.
 Open Unreal and go to the Plugins Browser tab and enable following plugins: ```Editor Scripting Utility```, ```Python Editor Script Plugin``` and ```Sequencer Scripting```.
 Restart UE, right-click on the widget asset, in the content browser, and select ```Run Editor Utility Widget```.
 The widget should open immediately.
 For the full setup of the widget and your library
 To fully configure the widget and your asset library, follow [this tutorial](https://youtu.be/9r7T2mFlLV4).
+If you need any help with the widget, join my [Discord server](https://discord.gg/CqCHkUCpxq)

 ![image](https://i.imgur.com/aDJ8SuNl.png)
 ![image](https://user-images.githubusercontent.com/93075018/145672504-1a949cab-4518-4cc1-8443-339a22fbce4d.png)